daniela-angulo/daniela-angulo.github.io/index.md

 # Research topics explained
 As a I said, I devote a lot of my time to studying quantum optics.
 I'll use this section to tell you about some research topics that interest me or my own research.

-In our research group, we have to present a paper of our choice every three months or so to the rest of the group (journal club).
+In our research group, we had to present a paper of our choice every three months or so to the rest of the group (journal club).
 I work with atoms and photons but photons are my biggest love so I usually take those presentations as an opportunity to talk about photonics research.

 I must say that I used to have a lot of difficulties with these presentations for the first two years of my PhD.
 I wasn't able to grasp the big ideas of the subjects and didn't exactly know what questions to ask to clarify the things I didn't understand.
-But now I've got much better at it and my prof even said how impressed he was with the pedagogical angle of my presentations.
+But I've got sooo much better at it and my prof even said how impressed he was with the pedagogical angle of my presentations.
 According to him, I was raising interesting questions and forcing the audience to think.

 ### How much time do photons spend in the excited state? (my thing)